 You may want more information or to talk to someone confidentially as you decide what you’d like to do moving forward.
 You can access counseling, information, and support by connecting with the resources listed above.
+You can also make an appointment with the Program Coordinator or Survivor Advocate by phone or by email.
 This project was supported by Grant No. _2016-WA-AX-0007__ awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.

 As an undergraduate student at TU, I took the SafeZone training offered by the Office of Student Affairs.
 Now, as an employee, I deliver these trainings across campus to continue making TU a respectful and safe campus.
 Kelsey Hancock, Violence Prevention Program Coordinator, Office of Student Affairs